 Future Electronics Launches Campaign Featuring E-Switch EG Series Subminiature Slide Switches

-Future Electronics, a leading global distributor of electronic components, has launched a new digital campaign featuring the E-Switch EG Series subminiature slide switches.

-Montreal, Canada - October 9, 2025 - Future Electronics, a leading global distributor of electronic components, has launched a new digital campaign featuring the E-Switch EG Series subminiature slide switches.
+(MENAFN- ForPressRelease) Montreal, Canada (forpressrelease ) October 9, 2025 - Future Electronics, a leading global distributor of electronic components, has launched a new digital campaign featuring the E-Switch EG Series subminiature slide switches.

 The E-Switch EG Series delivers reliable and versatile switching performance in a compact form factor.
 Rated for 200mA at 30VDC, these switches are designed for flexibility with options for panel mount or PC board configurations.
 Designers can choose up to six poles and six actuator positions, along with vertical or horizontal actuation, to meet a wide range of design requirements.

-Built for durability, the EG Series provides a minimum operating life of 10,000 cycles and performs reliably in operating temperatures from -20°C to 70°C. These switches are ideal for applications that demand dependable performance where space efficiency is critical.
+Built for durability, the EG Series provides a minimum operating life of 10,000 cycles and performs reliably in operating temperatures from -20 degree C to 70 degree C. These switches are ideal for applications that demand dependable performance where space efficiency is critical.

 About Future Electronics